dxmv/fitness_app/client/README.md

 - [ ] Vibration pattern can be changed in settings
 - [ ] Not using text input for routine name
 - [ ] Not using text input for workout name
+- [ ] When swiping delete show a confirmation modal

 ## Alerts: